|Optimization and control of hybrid vertical/horizontal flow treatment wetland with forced aeration for wastewater reuse in an urban environment.|

 |Sara RABOULI||Director: Pascal Molle INRAE-REVERSAAL||Supervisors: Rémi CLEMENT, Vivien DUBOIS,||2018-2022|

 In France, soil is considered a biological reactor or an outlet for treated domestic wastewater.
 In both cases, soil permeability remains one of the key parameters for establishing the infiltration capacity and indirectly the purifying potential of the soil.
 To date, there is no satisfactory technique for globally assessing the permeability of heterogeneous soil and its variability at field scale.
 Faced with this limitation, geophysical methods provide rapid answers on variations in the geophysical properties of the soil (electrical resistivity, electrical conductivity, wave velocity) over large volumes, but they do not directly measure our parameter of interest (permeability).
 The objective of the MISS project (Innovative Method for Spatialization of Properties in Soil) is to propose a methodology for Bayesian fusion of data from point measurements (Infiltrometer, penetrometer…) and 2D/3D geophysical methods.
 This methodology will allow to map in 2D or 3D the distribution of soil properties.
-This is essential for: i) a better design of infiltration systems, by allowing the integration of distributed 2D/3D information into water transfer models, ii) a follow-up of the efficiency of the these systems over time, in particular to characterize and determine clogging zones.
+This is essential for:

 |Study of carbon capture in wastewater treatment by “A” process and chemically improved primary settling: towards the energy-positive treatment plant of the future.|